codeAdrian/codeAdrian.github.io/_portfolio/homebound.md

 <p>First, we needed to come up with an idea.
 With COVID-19 being relatively new and unknown in our community, we wanted to create an app that will make use of Twilio communications and bot API and be delightful and helpful to use.
 So we went with an app that motivates its users to have regular, healthy daily activities through gamification, help them keep track of their close contacts, and have a information bot.</p>

 <p>
-If you are interested in full breakdown of features and development approach, you can <a href="https://dev.to/adrianbdesigns/homebound-my-submission-to-the-twilio-x-dev-hackathon-4a22" target="_blank" rel="nofollow noreferrer" >read the full article here</a>.
+If you are interested in full breakdown of features and development approach, you can <a href="https://dev.to/adrianbdesigns/homebound-my-submission-to-the-twilio-x-dev-hackathon-4a22" target="_blank" rel="noopener noreferrer" >read the full article here</a>.
 </p>

 </article>